BYUHPC/sci-comp-course/resources.md

 ## C++

 [C++](https://en.cppreference.com) is more [expressive](https://en.wikipedia.org/wiki/Expressive_power_%28computer_science%29) than C while retaining most of its benefits, but it is complex and carries a lot of baggage from its long history.
 It's easy enough to get a grasp of the basics, but mastery and learning [good style](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) require more time and effort than most languages you're likely to encounter.
 [Bjarne Stroustrup](https://www.stroustrup.com/)'s ["The C++ Programming Language"](https://www.stroustrup.com/4th.html) is the definitive guide to using C++, but it's probably overkill to buy it just for this class when acceptable online tutorials like [the one offered by W3 Schools](https://www.w3schools.com/cpp/) are available.
-Most online tutorials, though, should be taken with a grain of salt--they often encourage bad style, so it's best to be guided by our [example code](readings/example-code-cpp.md) and [expert opinion](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) when possible.
+Most online tutorials (including the W3 Schools one), though, should be taken with a grain of salt--they often encourage bad style, so it's best to be guided by our [example code](readings/example-code-cpp.md) and [expert opinion](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) when possible.

 ### Compilation